zachwhaley/zachwhaley.github.io/_posts/2017-01-19-solarized+tmux+ls+boldtext.md

 This file defines all the color codes `ls` will use when printing files and directories.

-I then used the [ANSI SGR parameter code 38](https://en.wikipedia.org/wiki/ANSI_escape_code#CSI_codes) to specify colors from the extended 256 foreground colors.
+I then used the [ANSI SGR parameter code 38](https://en.wikipedia.org/wiki/ANSI_escape_code#CSI_codes) to specify colors from the extended 256 colors.

 For example: From dircolors, the config to set directory colors, `DIR`, was set to `1;34`, which results in a bright(1) blue(34) color.